 6. Rap

 Rap, an integral part of hip-hop culture, focuses on rhythmic and rhyming speech.
 Serving as a platform for lyrical expression, rap addresses social issues, personal experiences, and storytelling.
-It has evolved into a global phenomenon, with artists from diverse cultures contributing to its rich and varied tapestry.
+It has evolved into a global phenomenon.

 7. Funk